Are You Ready to Write your About Page?

-Brand story: Share the story behind your business, ESPECIALLY if the story includes a compelling reason you started the business.
+Share the story behind your business, especially if the story includes a compelling reason you started the business.
 For example:

 - "As a longtime real estate agent, I saw all the things that clients hated about the process of buying or selling a house.
 So I started my own firm to create an entirely new experience."